mattall/mattall.github.io/index.markdown

   </ul>

-# Matthew Nance~Hall
+# Matthew Nance Hall
 ### PhD Candidate, University of Oregon, Computer and Information Science.
 Drummer and Networking Person

 ## About
 (This site is currently under construction.)

 I’m a PhD candidate in the Oregon Networking Research Group at the University of Oregon.
-I work with Prof. Ramakrishnan Durairajan on novel frameworks for reconfigurable optical networks and applications thereof.
+I work with Prof. Ramakrishnan Durairajan on novel frameworks for reconfigurable optical networks and applications thereof. -->

 ## Publications

 #### 2021

 A Survey of Reconfigurable Optical Networks
-Matthew Nance~Hall, Klaus-Tycho Foerster, Stefan Schmid, and Ramakrishnan Durairajan In Elsevier Optical Switching and Networking (OSN), 41 (2021) 100621.
+Matthew Nance Hall, Klaus-Tycho Foerster, Stefan Schmid, and Ramakrishnan Durairajan In Elsevier Optical Switching and Networking (OSN), 41 (2021) 100621.

 [PAPER]